-A number of risks are inherent to all those involved in dispensing first aid.
-All staff must take precautions to avoid cross infection and must follow basic hygiene procedures.
+Several risks are inherent to all those involved in dispensing first aid and therefore all staff must take precautions to avoid cross infection and follow basic hygiene procedures.
 Single-use disposable gloves are provided within first aid boxes.
 Additionally, First Aiders should ensure that they have access to hand washing facilities both before and after attending to the first aid situation.